yalevras/obsidian/Brain/What I did today.md

 09-16-2025: learnt about the uses of COBOL, learnt how JSON files are formatted, learnt some of the Ukrainian keyboard
-09-17-2025: japanese flashcards, ukrainian family,
+09-17-2025: japanese flashcards, ukrainian family, greek grammar 3 lessons